sdeniau/gettingcleaningdata/README.md

 3 - use source(run_analysis.R) in R Studio

 4 - script will generate "Tidy Data Set - Course Project.txt" file, containing a data set with the average of each variable for each activity and each subject.
 The data set variables are explained in the codebook

+5 - all the steps used to reshape data from the data source to the final dataset are explained in the "run_analysis.R" script